Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 The dream of many people is to have a private audience with the Holy Father.
 Due to his busy schedule this is often complicated but not impossible.

 If this is your case, all you have to do is write a letter to the Vatican requesting a private audience with the Pope and express the reasons why you would like to have a personal meeting with him.
-Who knows, you might get lucky, it doesn't hurt to try!
+Who knows, you might get lucky - nothing to lose by trying!

 If you like the papal audience in Rome, you might also be interested in